ibm-cloud-docs/messages-for-rabbitmq/howto-user-management.md

 {: #cli-user}
 {: cli}

-Users that you create through the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cli?topic=cli-install-ibmcloud-cli) are given the same permissions as _Service Credential_ users.
+Users that you create through the [{{site.data.keyword.databases-for}} CLI plug-in](/docs/cli?topic=cli-install-ibmcloud-cli) are given the same permissions as _Service credential_ users.
 They have full permissions on the default Virtual Host and are tagged with the "monitoring" tag.
 If you need them to have more privileges, you can grant them while logged in with the admin user.

-Users that are created directly from the CLI do not appear in _Service Credentials_, but you can [add them](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings#adding-users-to-_service-credentials_) if you choose.
+Users that are created directly from the CLI do not appear in _Service credentials_, but you can [add them](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-connection-strings#adding-users-to-_service-credentials_) if you choose.

 ## Users created through the API
 {: #api-user}